Cold Brew Concentrate Recipe Featured

 • Darker roasts lean toward bolder, chocolatey, earthier flavors, with less acidity.

-I think medium-dark roast beans are best for cold brew, since it really brings out the deep chocolatey, sweet flavor of the beans.
-Here are my favorite cold brew coffee beans.
+I think dark roast beans are best for cold brew, since they really bring out the deep chocolatey, sweet flavor of the beans.

 On the other hand, I’ve had conversations with other baristas, who only use light roasts for cold brew.
 So as you can see, there is no right answer, don’t shy away from experimenting with various roast levels.